MaorAssayag/2048-Simulation-System-In-Erlang/README.md

 # 2048-Simulation-System-In-Erlang
 Concurrent and Distributed 2048 Simulation Systems implemented in Erlang OTP (Ver 21.0).
 </br> </br>
 ## Background
-2048 is a simple and addictive network game, with simple rules: the board includes 16 squares, with colored squares with double numbers.
+2048 is a simple and addictive game, with simple rules: the board includes 16 squares, with colored squares with double numbers.
 The controls are 4 arrow keys on the elements that move the squares as far as possible to the right, left, up or down.
 After each slide a new square appears on the screen.

-When the player pushes two adjacent squares with the same value, for example 8 and 8, they connect and turn into the sum of 16 numbers in this case.
+When the player pushes two adjacent squares with the same value, for example 8 and 8, they connect and turn into their sum, 16.
 The goal is to reach a square of 2048.
-If all the tiles in the board are occupied and there is no more space to move, you are disqualified and a new game must begin.
-A round or two is enough to understand the principle, and you can see a live demo of the game by clicking <a href="http://2048game.com/">here</a>.
+If all the tiles in the board are occupied and there is no more space to move, you are lost and a new game must begin.
+A round or two is enough to understand the principle, and you can try a live demo of the game by clicking <a href="http://2048game.com/">here</a>.

 <img src="https://github.com/MaorAssayag/2048-Simulation-System-In-Erlang/blob/master/screenshots/git_asset1.jpg" width="300">